Update April 2020

 It may be valuable to schedule check-in meetings with parents to discuss ongoing student progress and behavior.
 By sharing your observations from the classroom, you could potentially aid parents at home as well, as they gain a deeper understanding of their child’s performance and interactions within the classroom.

 Follow Your Intuition

 At the end of the day, this will be a learning experience for everyone involved.
-Work together with parents as a team, and experiment to see what works best for the student in their new classroom setting.
+Go with your gut, and experiment to see what works best for your child or your student.
 Every child is unique and special, and it is up to you to help them flourish in your learning environment!